Table of Contents

 Flexible solar panels come in various shapes and sizes.
 Because solar cells are encased in a flexible structure rather than glass and metal, they’ve become extremely popular among outdoor enthusiasts and people living off-grid.

-Flexible solar panels are ideal for motorhomes, boats, electric watercraft, tents, vehicle roofs, awnings, or even strapped to a hiking pack of someone trekking through the woods.
+Flexible solar panels are ideal for RVs, boats, electric watercraft, tents, vehicle roofs, awnings, or even strapped to a hiking pack of someone trekking through the woods.

-Although flexible solar panels are not intended to power the engine of a motorhome or boat, installing them strategically, combined with rigid and portable PV panels, portable power stations, or a Power Kit, is an excellent way to meet your off-grid energy needs.
+Although flexible solar panels are not intended to power the engine of an RV or boat, installing them strategically, combined with rigid and portable PV panels, portable power stations, or a Power Kit, is an excellent way to meet your off-grid energy needs.

 How Do Flexible Solar Panels Work?